Beckum yesterday and today

 Beckum today

-The economic boom was brought to an end by the First World War and the inflation that began in 1923.
-The democratic work of the Beckum town parliament ended in 1933 when the National Socialists came to power.
+The economic upturn was brought to an end by the First World War and the onset of inflation in 1923.
+The democratic work of the Beckum town parliament came to an end in 1933 when the National Socialists came to power.
 During the Second World War, Beckum was spared major destruction by bombing raids and was handed over to the Americans without a fight in 1945.